Americans' unfavorable views of China hit new high -Pew

 U.S.-China relations have deteriorated sharply in recent years, and U.S. President Joe Biden has vowed that Beijing will not replace the United States as the world's global leader on his watch.

-The Biden administration has said China will face serious consequences if it gives material support for Russia's war effort in Ukraine, but that so far it has not seen evidence of this.
+The Biden administration has said China will face serious consequences if it gives material support for Russia's war effort in Ukraine, but that it has not seen evidence of this.

+China blamed U.S. politicians, media and think tanks for shaping a negative perception of China among Americans.

+"Following some U.S. politicians' unscrupulous and shameless attacks on China, some U.S. media spread rumors and some U.S. think tanks smeared China," its foreign ministry spokesman, Zhao Lijian, told a regular press briefing in Beijing on Friday.

-(Reporting by Michael Martina and David Brunnstrom; Editing by Sandra Maler)
+(Reporting by Michael Martina and David Brunnstrom, additional reporting by Yew Lun Tian in Beijing; Editing by Sandra Maler)